• Skip to primary navigation

 Instructions

-• Add the lemon juice, vinegar and seasonings to the juice and mix.
+• Mix the ingredients.
+Add the lemon juice, vinegar and seasonings to the juice and mix.
 Then gradually whisk in the oil.
+Or, add everything to a jar, seal the lid tightly and shake.

-Keywords great for salads, unique dressings, exotic fruit recipes
+Keywords unique dressings, exotic fruit recipes, red vinaigrette

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.